Synthetixio/synthetix/docs/contracts/ExternStateToken.md

 Internal ERC20 transfer function used to implement [`_transfer_byProxy`](#_transfer_byproxy) and [`_transferFrom_byProxy`](#_transferfrom_byproxy).

-In addition to the ordinary ERC20 transfer behaviour, `_internalTransfer` also takes an ERC223 `data` parameter, and will call tokenFallback functions.
+In addition to the ordinary ERC20 transfer behaviour, `_internalTransfer` also takes an ERC223 `data` parameter, and will call tokenFallback functions via the inherited [`TokenFallbackCaller.callTokenFallbackIfNeeded`](TokenFallbackCaller.md#calltokenfallbackifneeded) function.

-This function always returns true if the transaction does not revert.
+`_internalTransfer` always returns true if the transaction does not revert.

 ???+ example "Details"
     **Signature**